Sound speed uncertainty in Acousto-Electric Tomography: Discussion and conclusion

 \section{Discussion and conclusion}

-As proposed, in this paper we have explored the effect of uncertainty in the wave.
+As proposed, in this paper we have explored the effect in AET of uncertainty in the sound speed and the wave propagation.
 In Propositions \ref{thm:reg:q} and \ref{prop:op-cont} we have established bounds for the deviation of the wave and the operator based on variations in the sound speed coefficient.
 This guarantees that, for sufficiently small variations in the sound speed, the deviations scale accordingly.
 Considering how the error in the wave propagates to the operator, we demonstrated in Theorem \ref{thm:reg-strat} a regularization strategy for model error and used the formerly established propositions to show in Corollary \ref{cor:reg-strat} the applicability to the \aet{} problem.

 In numerical simulations we found that the theory matches observations quite nicely, in particular as illustrated in Figure \ref{fig:var-lvl}, where we observe directly how the reconstruction improves as the difference between the real and estimated waves decreases.
-It is of course important to point out that, as mentioned in Remark \ref{rem:H-opt-beta}, in this study we choose the regularization parameter $ \beta $ in \eqref{eq:H-opt} optimally.
-In truth, this is a bit artificial, but it is necessary to be able to compare the different end-result reconstructions.
-Also, while we do not give the optimal values for $ \beta $ here, for the reconstructions in Figure \ref{fig:var-lvl} they start at about $ 10^{-5} $ (right-most) and decrease with $ \mu $ towards zero; the leftmost having an optimal $ \beta < 10^{-8} $.
+It is of course important to point out that, as mentioned in Remark \ref{rem:H-opt-beta}, in this study we perform a search for a good $ \beta $ value.
+In truth, this is a bit artificial, but it is necessary to be able to fairly compare the different end-results.
+Also, while we do not give the optimal values for $ \beta $ here, for the reconstructions in Figure \ref{fig:var-lvl} they start at about $ 10^{-5} $ (right-most) and decrease with $ \mu $ towards zero; the leftmost being about $ 10^{-8} $.

 We saw in Figure \ref{fig:reconstructions} how the variations in realizations of the sound speed can influence the reconstructed power density quite heavily, propagating the operator error to the reconstruction.
 It is, however, notable how little of this error continues into the reconstructed conductivity, where the inclusion is quite convincingly reconstructed.
-We conjecture that this kind of error in the reconstructed power density is not too significant, probably because the features across all the power densities corresponding to the different boundary conditions are not collectively producible by the model $ H[\sigma] $ from a single conductivity.
+We conjecture that this kind of error in the reconstructed power density is not too significant, probably because the features across all the power densities corresponding to the different boundary conditions are not collectively producible by the model $ H[\sigma] $ from a single choice of conductivity.